mandoiwanaga/pitch_ds_football_analytics/README.md

 ## Project Description

 The project parameters constrained our choice of datasets to one of four possibilities.
-Of the four we chose to analyze the a dataset on European soccer, available on [Kaggle](https://www.kaggle.com/hugomathien/soccer).
+Of the four we chose to analyze a dataset on European soccer, available on [Kaggle](https://www.kaggle.com/hugomathien/soccer).
 We were provided one topic to construct a hypothesis test around, and were further required to construct three more on our own.

 ## Methodology